AstroSepuStudio/LethalLive/README.md

 ## ⚠️ Disclaimer

-> *NanLive Industries is not responsible for any psychological damage, liminal entrapment, or entity encounters sustained during quota collection operations.
+> *Nan Industries is not responsible for any psychological damage, liminal entrapment, or entity encounters sustained during quota collection operations.
 Good luck.*

 ---